 STRANG successfully completed a “door-to-door” shipment of five (5) “Savanna” reels ex Brisbane to Manzanillo, Panama thence transhipped to Galveston USA.
 The cargo was secured on Mafi trailers and shipped via Ro Ro vessel.
 Services for this over-dimensional cargo included: transportation from the Australian supplier to the export terminal, craned from road vehicles to Mafi trailers, ocean freighting arrangements, all export/import documentation and administration, Customs clearance and onward road transport to point of receipt by purchaser in the USA.

-John Ingster, one of our long-standing Directors – having been with the Group for over 40 years – recently attended the International Association of Ports & Harbours (IAPH) Biennial 28th World Ports Conference in Los Angeles.
+John Ingster, one of our long-standing Directors – having been with the Group for over 49 years – attended the International Association of Ports & Harbours (IAPH) Biennial 28th World Ports Conference in Los Angeles.
 STRANG is the Australia & New Zealand Representative for the Port of Long Beach who were majors sponsors at this event.
 Grant Gilfillan, the CEO of Sydney Ports Corporation, was elected the President for the next two years 2013-2015.
 John Ingster won the Port of Los Angeles prize “Oscar” which was awarded at the Conference.

-Our Managing Director, Andrew Strang, in his role as Honorary Consul for Mozambique in Australia, had the pleasure in welcoming the Mozambican President, Armando Guebuza, a number of Ministers and a business delegation undertaking a State visit of Australia.
+Our Managing Director, Andrew Strang, in his former role as Honorary Consul for Mozambique in Australia, had the pleasure of welcoming the Mozambican President, Armando Guebuza, a number of Ministers and a business delegation undertaking a State visit of Australia.
 The visit included a field trip to Queensland coal mines as well as associated port and rail infrastructure, an investment seminar to promote opportunities within Mozambique, meetings with the Australian Mozambique community and students as well as various government-to-government interactions and meetings with the Prime Minister, the Governor General and the Governor of NSW.

 The m/v Federal Polaris is the 50th ilmenite vessel to call in Port Ehoala.
 More than 1 500 000 tons of ilmenite have been loaded during 50 vessels calls.
 Strang Ehoala Port Logistics (SEPL) have stevedored these vessels safely, effectively and efficiently, achieving all Key Performance Targets.
 In addition, Port Ehoala continues to grow as a regional hub promoting the growth and development of South Eastern Madagascar with various shipping lines servicing the port as well as cruise liners calling regularly.
 Strang not only provides cargo handling, stevedoring, mooring and integrated logistic services but we also have a role to assist our client in marketing the port.